recursive-beast/digit-recognizer/README.md

 The neural net is used as a classifier for handwritten digits .

-I'll update this repository as i'm going through the book . wish me luck :smiley:

 ## Set Up

 First you need pipenv to be installed globally, for that, run `pip install pipenv`